Gated Linear Attention Transformers with Hardware-Efficient Training: Empirical Study

-\paragraph{Main results.} Our main results are shown in Table~1.
-Compared to RetNet which uses a data-independent decay rate, the GLA-Transformer with data-dependent gates shows improved results on all tasks, indicating the importance of fine-grained gates.
-Both GLA-Transformer and Mamba show comparable performance as Transformer$^{++}$, in both the zero- and five-shot settings.
+Our main results are shown in Table~\ref{tab:main_results}.
+Compared to RetNet which uses a data-independent decay rate, the GLA Transformer with data-dependent gates shows improved results on all tasks.
+Both GLA Transformer and Mamba show comparable performance to Transformer++. \paragraph{Recall-intensive tasks.} While subquadratic models can achieve competitive language modeling performance to Transformers, \citet{Arora2024SimpleLA} show that they lag behind softmax attention in recall-intensive tasks.
+We next evaluate GLA on real and synthetic tasks that focus on recall.